Indrani Pal-Chaudhuri: Co-founding of Shakti Regeneration Institute and Princeton South Asian Studies Program

-Multidisciplinary Artist
+Multidisciplinary artist

-Indrani works as a photographer, a director, director of photography, and producer of films, music videos, and commercials.
+Pal-Chaudhuri works as a photographer, a director, director of photography, and producer of films, music videos, and commercials.

-While Indrani was a student at Princeton, David Bowie and Iman discovered her photography and commissioned her first album cover for Heathen and I am Iman with Klinko.
-Indrani's fashion work was discovered by Isabella Blow, who commissioned cover stories for the London Sunday Times.
+While Pal-Chaudhuri was a student at Princeton, David Bowie and Iman commissioned her first album cover, for Heathen and I am Iman with Klinko.
+Pal-Chaudhuri's fashion work was first used by Isabella Blow, who commissioned cover stories for the London Sunday Times.
 Around the same time, Ingrid Sischy at Interview magazine commissioned various shoots.
-Indrani credits Blow, Bowie, and Iman for mentoring her and encouraging her to push her creative boundaries.
-Indrani created album covers for Beyoncé's Dangerously in Love and Lady Gaga's The Fame Monster (Collector's Ed), Mary J. Blige's The Breakthrough and Mariah Carey's comeback Emancipation of Mimi and directed their music videos.
+Pal-Chaudhuri credits Blow, Bowie, and Iman for mentoring her and encouraging her to push her creative boundaries.
+Pal-Chaudhuri created album covers for Beyoncé's Dangerously in Love and Lady Gaga's The Fame Monster (Collector's Ed), Mary J. Blige's The Breakthrough and Mariah Carey's comeback Emancipation of Mimi and directed their music videos.

-Indrani has created the branding image for clients including Pepsi, Nike, L'Oréal, Shiseido, Lancome, Jaguar, LVMH, Hugo Boss, Anna Sui, Wolford, BNP Paribas, Elizabeth Arden, Pantene, Carol's Daughter and MAC.
+Pal-Chaudhuri has created branding images for clients including Pepsi, Nike, L'Oréal, Shiseido, Lancome, Jaguar, LVMH, Hugo Boss, Anna Sui, Wolford, BNP Paribas, Elizabeth Arden, Pantene, Carol's Daughter and MAC.

-In 2013 David Bowie launched Indrani's directorial career with her first major music video for his "Valentine's Day", exploring the mind of a high school mass shooter, and her work and interviews are featured in the HBO / BBC Film "David Bowie: The Last Five Years."
-Francis Whatley in an interview about the HBO / BBC documentary with Michael Bonner in The Uncut describes Valentine's Day as "Indrani's video.
+Pal-Chaudhuri's directorial career began with the music video for Bowie's song "Valentine's Day", exploring the mind of a high school mass shooter, in 2013.
+Her work and interviews are featured in the HBO / BBC Film David Bowie: The Last Five Years.
+Francis Whatley in an interview about the HBO / BBC documentary with Michael Bonner in The Uncut describes "Valentine's Day" as "Indrani's video.
 It is compelling.
 I think she captured something about him – and the story around how she did it is quite interesting...She had to draw out of him that he was singing about a killer."

-Indrani's work has been published in over 30 books and shown in over 20 exhibitions, and her portrait of Beyonce is on permanent exhibition at the National Portrait Gallery at the Smithsonian Museum in Washington D.C.
-In 2013 the Lincoln Center presented a week-long 30-piece public art exhibition Icons, to accompany the release of the photobook, Icons: The celebrity exposures of Markus and Indrani, published by Perseus Press.
-Icons was described as "High-concept and hyperrealism commingle" by Kimberley Jones for the Austin Chronicle.
+Pal-Chaudhuri's work has been published in over 30 books and shown in over 20 exhibitions, and her portrait of Beyonce is on permanent exhibition at the National Portrait Gallery at the Smithsonian Museum in Washington D.C.
+In 2013 the Lincoln Center presented a week-long 30-piece public art exhibition Icons, to accompany the release of the photobook, Icons: The celebrity exposures of Markus and Indrani.
+Icons was described as "High-concept and hyperrealism commingle" by Kimberley Jones for The Austin Chronicle.